PAYPAL ONLINE CARD PAYMENT SERVICES AGREEMENT

 Chargeback Protection Services are provided with two options – “Effortless Chargeback Protection” and “Chargeback Protection” (both as defined below).

-c.
+d.
 Eligible Transactions.
-Chargeback Protection Services only provide coverage for Eligible Chargebacks on card transactions processed by PayPal that meet the criteria set forth below (“Eligible Transactions”):
+Chargeback Protection Services only apply to Eligible Chargebacks on card transactions processed by PayPal that meet the criteria set forth below (“Eligible Transactions”):

 i.
-Card transactions processed via the ACP and Payments Pro SDKs (as applicable and available); and
+Card transactions processed via the Advanced Credit and Debit Card Payments checkout integration; and

 ii.
 Card transactions for goods and services that are not (1) excluded under the terms of the PayPal User Agreement, including but not limited to the Acceptable Use Policy, or (2) “Ineligible Transactions” (as defined below).

-You may change your selected Chargeback Protection Services option at any time by notifying us.
-The change will take effect immediately but will only affect Eligible Chargebacks made after you have paid the additional Chargeback Protection fee.
+You may change your selected Chargeback Protection Services option at any time from the product page here.
+The change will take effect immediately but will only apply to Eligible Chargebacks received for transactions that occur on or after the date you change the Chargeback Protection Services option.
 For the purpose of illustration:

-If you change your selection from the “Effortless Chargeback Protection” option to the “Chargeback Protection” option, but an unauthorized chargeback was filed in relation to a transaction performed prior to such selection change, you must still pay the higher “Effortless Chargeback Protection” fee on such transaction, but you will not be required to provide proof of fulfilment for such transaction.
-For any unauthorized chargebacks filed after such selection change, you will only have to pay the lower “Chargeback Protection” fee, but you will be required to provide proof of fulfilment in accordance with the “Chargeback Protection” requirements.
+For example, if you change your selection from the “Effortless Chargeback Protection” option to the “Chargeback Protection” option on September 1, but an unauthorized chargeback or Item Not Received chargeback is filed in relation to a transaction that occurred on August 1, you must still pay the higher “Effortless Chargeback Protection” fee on such transaction, but you will not be required to provide proof of shipment or proof of delivery for unauthorized chargeback only transaction.
+For any unauthorized chargebacks or item not received chargebacks filed on transactions that occur or after September 1, you will pay the lower “Chargeback Protection” fee, but you will be required to provide proof of shipment or proof of delivery in accordance with the “Chargeback Protection” requirements.

-g.
+h.
 Chargeback Recovery by PayPal.
-If you have provided us with incorrect information (for example, with respect to your business type) during the application process for Chargeback Protection Services or during sign up for a PayPal account, we are entitled to recover all our chargeback losses from you (including for past transactions prior to us discovering that the information provided was wrong).
-We are also entitled to recover all our chargeback losses from you if you violate the PayPal User Agreement (for example, if you engage in a Restricted Activity) or if you violate this Agreement.
+If you have provided us with incorrect information (for example, with respect to your business type) during the application process for Chargeback Protection Services or during sign up for a PayPal account, we are entitled to recover all our chargeback losses from you (including for past transactions prior to us discovering that the information provided was incorrect).
+We are also entitled to recover all our chargeback losses from you if you violate the PayPal User Agreement (for example, if you engage in a Restricted Activity), the Acceptable Use Policy or this Agreement.

 13. Account Updater Service for Certain Services.